 Who can your information be disclosed to?

-We may disclose your personal information to our employees, board directors, related bodies corporate, service providers and advisers, in order for the USSC to provide you with the information, products, and services we are providing to you.
-We will not give, sell, trade, rent or otherwise supply your personal information to any other third party organisation, except where you have consented to this, or where it is reasonable to do so in the provision of services to you, or where the law requires us to do so.
+We may disclose your personal information to our employees, board directors, related bodies corporate and associated entities (including the University of Sydney), and contractors or service providers and advisers who have been engaged to perform services in connection with our activities, in order for the USSC to provide you with the information, products, and services we are providing to you or in connection with USSC’s functions or activities.
+We will not give, sell, trade, rent or otherwise supply your personal information to any other third-party organisation, except where you have consented to this, or where it is reasonable to do so in the provision of services to you, or where the law requires us to do so.

 How can you access your personal information?

-By contacting us on the email address below you may request:
+By contacting us at the email address below you may request:

 - any information regarding the operation of our Privacy Statement;

 - changes to your personal information to ensure it is up-to-date and accurate;

 - that we remove any personal information you do not wish us to retain.

 We will not charge you a fee for your access request, but we reserve the right to charge a reasonable fee for the preparation and provision of that information to you.